 This opens up a market for the little guys once again to rise on the virtue of their commitment to quality and freshness.
 I have no doubt that this will happen and many little companies will spring up and, once again make a difference in the quality of the coffee out there.

-Just like in the boom of the Specialty Coffee industry 25 years ago, there are the pitfalls.
-There are many non-coffee experts looking to make a fast buck by simply buying a big bag of coffee, cutting it into small bags of coffee and up charging.
-Buying, cup testing and knowing coffee is a prerequisite to being in the business of selling raw green coffee to the home roaster.
+Just like in the boom of the Specialty Coffee industry 25 years ago, there are pitfalls.
+There are many non-coffee experts looking to make a fast buck by simply buying a big bag of coffee, cutting it into small bags of coffee, and up charging.
+Buying, cup testing, and knowing coffee are prerequisites to being in the business of selling raw green coffee to the home roaster.
 You have to find a reliable source who knows coffee if you expect to get good beans.
 Believe me, in my 30 years in the industry I have seen some raunchy beans and some of them look really good.
 No one throws these beans away, they just pass them along.
-Find a good reliable source who knows how to cup coffee and has a good, long standing reputation before buying your beans.
+Find a good reliable source who knows how to cup coffee and has a good, long-standing reputation before buying your beans.

 Become part of this rapidly expanding and exciting new phenomenon and start roasting your own coffee beans.
 You’ll be the envy of the coffee crown in your area.